 During the first check process, The customs inspector will cross-check all export documents and re-import documents with re-imported goods to identify whether it was the same goods exported.

-After 100% examination customs inspector will feed the report in the system and pass to customs Superintendent.
+After 100% examination customs inspector will feed the report into the system and pass it to the customs Superintendent.

-And the customs Superintendent will send back the bill of to back to group appraisers with permission of Dy.
-Commissioner of customs for re-assessment of the bill of entry.
+And the customs Superintendent will send back the bill to group appraisers with the permission of Dy.
+Commissioner of Customs for re-assessment of the bill of entry.

 The appraising officer will re-assess the bill of entry as per the first check report.

 After the final assessment, Your CHA will share the bill of print with you for Duty/IGST payment (In the case of Re-Import Of Rejected Goods & Re-Import After Repair).